-Quartus II Introduction Using VHDL Design
+Quartus II Introduction Using Schematic Design

-This tutorial presents an introduction to the Quartus(R) II CAD system.
+This tutorial presents an introduction to the Quartus® II CAD system.
 It gives a general overview of a typical CAD flow for designing circuits that are implemented by using FPGA devices, and shows how this flow is realized in the Quartus II software.
 The design process is illustrated by giving step-by-step instructions for using the Quartus II software to implement a very simple circuit in an Altera FPGA device.

 The Quartus II system includes full support for all of the popular methods of entering a description of the desired circuit into a CAD system.
-This tutorial makes use of the VHDL design entry method, in which the user specifies the desired circuit in the VHDL hardware description language.
-Two other versions of this tutorial are also available; one uses the Verilog hardware description language and the other is based on defining the desired circuit in the form of a schematic diagram.
+This tutorial makes use of the schematic design entry method, in which the user draws a graphical diagram of the circuit.
+Two other versions of this tutorial are also available, which use the Verilog and VHDL hardware description languages, respectively.